lackhand/princess/genre/gifts.md

 > I'm going to put on a scuba tank so the poison elemental can't get me!
 > ...again!
 Seems like we're always fighting these guys in the sporting goods section!

-Anything the princesses purchase as a secret works the way the secrets dictate.
-This section covers everything else, particularly when designing new gifts.

 See `tools>gifts` for more advice about how to bring a gift into the game.

-A gift first needs to be _invented_ (which might take multiple _downtime actions_), and then either have its recipe _crafted_ or else be _borrowed_ from some source (both of which also consume downtime).
+A new gift first needs to be _invented_ (which might take multiple _downtime actions_), and then either have its recipe _crafted_ or else be _borrowed_ from some source (both of which also consume downtime).
 Alternatively, in the fiction a princess might juryrig, commandeer, purchase, coopt or convince herself into a new piece of equipment, ally, or power.
 That's fine too!

 # What is a gift?

-A weapon, armor, special technique, ritual, companion, pet, or similar.
+A weapon, armor, special technique, ritual, companion, pet, superpower, or similar.
-Any princess-exploitable stand-alone piece of rules text is an item.
+Any princess-exploitable stand-alone piece of rules text.
-We use the invention rules so that there's a way to balance the princess' giving themselves goodies with the sorts of challenges we want them to face.
+We use the _invention_ rules so that there's a way to balance the princess' giving themselves goodies with the sorts of challenges we want them to face.

+The princess' own gifts are limited to her **rank**, though those that are unlocked in fiction might have their own.

 # Designing an item

-This is sort of a metagame procedure: it defines what the item does as a conversation between a princess & the narrator.
+This is sort of a metagame procedure: it defines what the item does as a conversation between the princess' player & the narrator.

 Before beginning, work together to design the item: